-Only some animals need to be recorded in NAIT when they move from one NAIT location to another.
+Only some animals need to be recorded in NAIT when they move from 1 NAIT location to another.
 These are:

 The Person in Charge of Animals (PICA) sending the animals is responsible for recording a sending movement in NAIT.
 The PICA receiving the animals is responsible for recording a receiving movement.